boiledsauce/-generator/README.md

 ## Introduction

-This is a service that will take a string of the job description of your likings, along with the
+This is a service that will take a string of the job description of your likings, along with your uploaded cover letters that you place in the folder cover_letters as .txt files.

+It will then generate with the help of GPT-4-Turbo a brand-new cover-letter in respect to:

+- Your CV
+- Your writing style in the cover letters you have already written
+- The job's description

 ## Prerequisites